TigoCTM/tigoctm/XCM.md

 ## economics

-Each coin will have a retail value of $10 (1.1-2x it's cost), when redeemed for TigoCTM manufactured hardware or services, depending on ICO tranche.
+Each coin will have a retail value of $10 (1.1-2x it's cost), when redeemed for TigoCTM manufactured hardware or services.

 | Tranche | Cost | Supply  | Revenue |
 |---------|------|---------|---------|